tessgi/TessGiWebsite/content/pages/observing/ddt.md

 * yield high-impact science from TESS;
 * enhance existing GI programs with additional critical data.

 More details of the DDT program will appear here when the program is launched.
+We anticipate that this will be in time for selection of targets for Sector 3 observations.
 In the mean-time please contact [tessgi@bigbang.gsfc.nasa.gov](mailto:tessgi@bigbang.gsfc.nasa.gov) with comments and concerns.

 <!-- ## Proposal Information